COVID-19 Waste Calculator

 141,114 passenger vehicles driven in for one year!

-The footprint of one N95 mask is 0.05 kg CO2-equivalent per face mask.
+Theof one N95 mask is 0.05 kg CO2-equivalent per face mask.
 For cotton face masks, the number is 20% higher, reaching 0.06 kg CO2-equivalent.
-In comparison, one kilogram of apples is estimated to be 0.4 kg CO2-equivalent.
+In comparison, one kilogram of apples is 0.4 kg CO2-equivalent.

 Overall, one person that uses cloth masks in a month generates even 5-6 times less CO₂ footprint than N-95 masks (5 masks vs. 30 masks).
-What's more, reusable masks has ten times less climate change impact than disposable masks.
+What's more,than disposable masks.

 Wildlife and masks

 The thing is, it's not just the plastic trash itself that worries us.
-It's the influence it has on animals living in the oceans, swimming in the rivers or just the ones staying in the woods.
-The problem in the macro-scale are animals getting tangled in the surgical masks floating everywhere in the water.
-Snip the straps after using a mask, specialists encourage.
+It's the influence it has on animals living in the oceans, swimming in the rivers, or just the ones staying in the woods.
+The problem on the macro-scale are animals getting tangled in the surgical masks floating everywhere in the water.
+Snip the straps after using a mask,.

 The second issue is that the masks won't biodegrade.
 They stay there for years, floating in the seas or thrown by the waves to the shore.

 Finally, the third aspect.
-Even though the masks don't biodegrade, they eventually break up into microplastic fibers.
-That microplastic affects the foodchain strongly. 🐟🐟🐟 Eaten by fishes and microorganisms, it may, in the long-term, cause chronic health problems to humans.
+Even though the masks don't biodegrade, they eventually.
+That . 🐟🐟🐟 Eaten by fish and microorganisms, it may, in the long-term, cause chronic health problems in humans.

 How to use COVID-19 Waste Calculator